samsisle/vercel-integration/README.md

 This Next.js app serves as the UI + API for a bare minimal [Vercel Integration](https://vercel.com/docs/integrations) that utilizes [Webhooks](https://vercel.com/docs/integrations/webhooks-overview).

-We are simply console logging the `body.payload` in `/api/webhook` to easily see the Webhook in action.
+In this example Vercel Integration, we are console logging the `body.payload` in `/api/webhook` to easily see the Webhook in action.

 ## Important requirements to mention